erkkaervice/.dotfiles/README.md

 Copy the *entire block* (from `-----BEGIN...` to `-----END...`) and paste it into GitHub under **Settings > SSH and GPG keys > New GPG key**.

 **5. Restart Your Shell**
 Open a new terminal.
-You should see the message: `[INFO] Git GPG signing configured.`
+You should see the message: `[INFO] Git GGPG signing configured.`

 ---